CONFERENCE AGENDA

 The future of work is on everyone’s agenda.
 This event brings thought leaders together to share cutting edge ideas on the future, from both a people and technology perspective.

 It will allow an understanding of the key drivers of change and enablers of innovation that will shape how, where and when work takes place.
-Our conference programme will explore future technologies, cutting edge award-winning workplaces and people, change and engagement within the financial sector.
+Our conference programme will explore future technologies, cutting edge award-winning workplaces and people, change and engagement.

 Registration Opens